 I know this "old iron is better" discussion.
 And I do have old iron (mill:

 1946, shaper: 1966) but you simply can't always wait until the right old iron comes along that fits perfect.

+I had two of them at different times.
 I think they work pretty well for their size.

 -At least with an American lathe, you know you'll get inch size dials and inch size fasteners, etc.